In this article you will learn:

 Carbon 60, or Fullerene, is a special molecule that may act as a powerful antioxidant.(1,2,3) A Fullerene, or “Bucky Ball,” is the soccer ball shape that 60 carbon atoms form in this molecular arrangement and it is named after the creator of the geodesic dome, Richard Buckminster Fuller.
 According to an often-quoted animal study involving rats, The Baati Study,(4) injecting the rats with C60 regularly in an olive oil base increased their lifespan by 90% compared to placebo — a pretty impressive result by any measurement and enough to make anyone raise an eyebrow.

 The proposed mechanism of action for this impressive feat was through a reduction of free radicals and oxidative stress on all of the tissues.
-The idea is that since Bucky Balls have such a high surface area — they supposedly make for excellent “antioxidant sponges” that can mop up your insides.
+The idea is that since Bucky Balls have such a high surface area (remember that the smaller you get the greater your surface area to volume ratio gets) — they supposedly make for excellent “antioxidant sponges” that can mop up your insides.
 Of course, this research is still in its infancy and few clinical trials exist both in humans or animals.
 The Baati Study only used a handful of rats, and its design and methods have been questioned,(5) with other research raising concern over the potentially cytotoxic (toxic to your cells) effect of Carbon 60 as a free radical generator.(6,7,8)

-It’s also difficult to evaluate its effectiveness.
+It’s also difficult to evaluate Carbon 60's effectiveness.
 How exactly do you measure your free radical levels?
 This can be done to some limited extent using some really expensive tests (like an 8-0HdG test), but this is the problem here.
-You might be able to measure a few of those markers before and after a period of taking C60, but you’d have to do it in a way that isolates the treatment compared to anything else you’re doing like supplements, food, lifestyle and so on.
+You might be able to measure a few of those markers before and after a period of taking C60, but you’d have to do it in a way that isolates the treatment compared to anything else you’re doing like supplements, food, lifestyle and so on - which is practically impossible.

-This experimental design inherently has flaws in it, and at $150 for 300ml it’s hard to judge if that money would get you equal or greater results being invested in known antioxidants like selenium, vitamin E, vitamin C and so on which are way cheaper (and that your body needs).
+This experimental design inherently has flaws in it, and at $150 for 300ml it’s hard to judge if that money would get you equal or greater results being invested in known antioxidants like selenium, vitamin E, vitamin C and so on which are way cheaper and are actually things that your body needs.

 A bottle of whole food vitamin C chewables